Funding Opportunity Title: Vulnerable Communities Engagement Program

 FEDERAL AWARD INFORMATION

-Number of awards anticipated: up to ten (dependent on amounts)
+Number of awards anticipated: six awards (dependent on amounts)

 Total available funding: $150,000

-Funding Instrument Type: Grant, grant to individuals, fixed amount award, or cooperative agreement.
-Cooperative agreements are different from grants in that bureau/embassy staff are more actively involved in the grant implementation.
+Funding Instrument Type: Grants and Cooperative agreements.
+Cooperative agreements are different from grants in that bureau/embassy staff are more actively involved in the grant implementation (“Substantial Involvement”).

 The following organizations are eligible to apply: